postsharp/postsharp-emails/metalama-email-course/140-custom-validation-predicate.md

     }
 }

-// Our test class to verify our new predicate. internal class Bar
+// A test class to verify the new predicate. internal class Bar
 {
     public static void OrderCoffee()
     {
-        // The call to CoffeeMachine in this method is reported because the method is not polite enough.
+        // This call to CoffeeMachine is reported because the method is not polite enough.
         CoffeeMachine.TurnOn();
     }

     public static void OrderCoffeePolitely()
     {
-        // This call to CofeeMachine is accepted because the method is polite.
+        // This call to CoffeeMachine is accepted because the method is polite.
         CoffeeMachine.TurnOn();
     }
 }
 ```

-The functionality of this code extension is demonstrated in the gif below.
+The functionality of this code extension is demonstrated in the GIF below.

 ![](images/refpredicate.gif)